Otrium partners with Good On You to give shoppers greater visibility of brands’ sustainability credentials

 Significant momentum behind Otrium

-The news of the partnership with Good On You comes as Otrium announces new brand partners to its marketplace of over 300 brands including Theory, All Saints, Joseph & Temperley, which have been added to longer standing partner brands including Karl Lagerfeld, Alex Chung Adidas and Belstaff.
+The news of the partnership with Good On You comes as Otrium announces new brand partners to its marketplace of over 300 brands including Theory, All Saints & Joseph, which have been added to longer standing partner brands including Karl Lagerfeld and Belstaff.
 On top of this the marketplace is seeing revenues more than double in 2021 and is launching in the US at the end of this month.

 Otrium has 3 million registered members and over 300 fashion stores now on its app.
 It serves over 20 markets across Europe and the US from 3 logistics hubs located in the Netherlands, UK and the United States.